shaneholloman/docker-mods/README.md

 We will always recommend to our users consuming Mods that they leverage ones from active community members or projects so transparency is key here.
 We understand that image layers can be pushed on the back end behind these pipelines, but every little bit helps.
 In this repository we will be going over two basic methods of making a Mod along with an example of the GitHub Actions build logic to get this into a Dockerhub and/or GitHub Container Registry endpoint.
 Though we are not officially endorsing GitHub Actions here it is built in to GitHub repositories and forks making it very easy to get started.
 If you prefer others feel free to use them as long as build jobs are transparent.

-One of the core ideas to remember when creating a Mod is that it can only contain a single image layer, the examples below will show you how to add files standardly and how to run complex logic to assemble the files in a build layer to copy them over into this single layer.
+One of the core ideas to remember when creating a Mod is that it can only contain a single image layer, the examples below will show with standard, how to add files and how to run complex logic to assemble those files in a build layer to copy them over into this single layer.

 ### Docker Mod Simple - just add scripts